Surgery is often the best option for bulging varicose veins visible

 the usual way, after removing the stocking.

-You will notice that the inside of the thigh can become bruised after
+You will notice that the inside of the thigh can become quite bruised after

 the operation where the vein has been stripped.
 This will gradually resolve over